Your cart is currently empty.

 The more features a money counter has, the more expensive it is.
-Basic bill counters are the most affordable option by far, and multi-currency machines and sorting machines are the most expensive.
+Basic money counters are the most affordable option by far, and multi-currency machines and sorting machines are the most expensive.
 Their features are only useful in specific situations, though.
 While a bank might need them, a grocery store wouldn’t.

-You can easily find bill counter’s for less than $200, although if you need a bank-grade machine even a basic model will be more than that.
+You can easily find money counter’s for less than $200, although if you need a bank-grade machine even a basic model will be more than that.
 Mixed denomination counters are much more expensive, routinely costing over $1,000.

 A money counting machine should be as easy as possible to use.
 As with price, the difficulty increases with each additional feature.
-A simple bill counter can be as easy as putting the bills in the hopper and turning the counter on.
+A simple cash counter can be as easy as putting the bills in the hopper and turning the counter on.

 Even though the difficulty of use increases with each added feature, more complex money counters can and should be easy to use.
 In fact, the only additional steps there should be are, at most, a few buttons to push before the machine starts to count.
 This should amount to telling the machine which currency is being used or how you want the bills sorted.

-This means that the biggest factor in determining how easy a money counter is to use is often the user interface.
+This means that the biggest factor in determining how easy a cash counter is to use is often the user interface.
 If you can’t try a machine out in person, read reviews of it to see if there are any complaints about ease of use.
 It should have an easy to read LED display or LCD display to make using it as simple as possible.

 The hopper is the pocket-like structure that you place the uncounted bills in.
 Some sources will also describe the tray in which the counted bills are placed as the hopper.
 Hopper capacity matters because it determines how much money can be sorted at any one time.